|pictures courtesy of Bruno Druille|

-The garden around the house meanwhile has an extensive collection.
-One will come along a rhinoceros, a crocodile, elephants, deer, giraffes and so on....a complete zoo...
+The garden around the house meanwhile has an extensive collection, including a rhinoceros, a crocodile, elephants, deer, giraffes and so on....a complete zoo...

-The creations are rather naturalistic, in appearance and in the way they haven been painted.
-It has been reported that Bastioul uses images of animals in children's books as a model.
+The creations are rather naturalistic, both in appearance and in the way they have been painted.
+It has been reported that Bastouil uses images of animals in children's books as a model.

-Within their possibilities and by appointment, the couple will receive visitors.
+As far as possible and by appointment, the couple will welcome visitors.

 Notre-Dame de Bassens

 From the 12th century on the sanctuary of Notre-Dame de Bassens is a spot of pilgrimage, located in the fields north of Saint Martin Lalande.
-Working for three years with a group of friends, and using the same technique he applies for the creation of the sculptures, Bastouil has been constructing there a Lourdes grotto (from 2000 untill 2002).
+Working for three years with a group of friends and using the same technique he applies for the creation of the sculptures, Bastouil has constructed on this spot a Lourdes grotto (from 2000 until 2002).

 Documentation, more pictures

-* Weblog Bruno se lance (in french), with pictures of the sculpture garden and the Notre-Dame de Bassens
+* Weblog Bruno se lance, with pictures of the sculpture garden and the Notre-Dame de Bassens

-* Articles with a lot of pictures in the weblogs De l'art improbable aux jardins insolites (jan 2014) and Les grigris de Sophie (may 2014)
+* Articles with a lot of pictures in weblog De l'art improbable aux jardins insolites (January 2014) and weblog Les grigris de Sophie (May 2014)

-* When preparing the original version of this post (july 2011) the internet just had a few sources dealing with this environment.
-The best source was an article in the regional paper Couleur Lauragais, upon which I have drawn a lot preparing this post.
-Meanwhile this site has been decribed in the blogs of Jean-Louis Bigou and Sophie Lepetit (see documentation)
+¹ When preparing the original version of this post (July 2011) the internet just had a few sources dealing with this art environment.
+The best source was an article in the regional newspaper Couleur Lauragais, upon which I have drawn a lot preparing this post.
+Meanwhile this site has been described in the blogs of Jean-Louis Bigou and Sophie Lepetit (see documentation)